aregnak/hid-t80/README.md

 ## Thank you!

-This is very WIP, any contribution, even testing and reporting is appreciated!
+This is very WIP, any contribution, even testing and reporting, is appreciated!